-Experts urge independent probe into Navalny’s poisoning
+UN experts urge independent probe into Navalny’s poisoning

-MOSCOW (AP) — Two top human rights officials urged an international probe into the poisoning of Russian opposition leader Alexei Navalny and called Monday for his immediate release from prison.
+MOSCOW (AP) — Two top United Nations human rights experts urged an international probe into the poisoning of Russian opposition leader Alexei Navalny and called Monday for his immediate release from prison.

 Agnès Callamard, the Special U.N.
 Rapporteur on extrajudicial, summary or arbitrary executions and Irene Khan, the Special U.N.
 Rapporteur on the promotion and protection of the right to freedom of opinion and expression, said Navalny’s poisoning was intended to “send a clear, sinister warning that this would be the fate of anyone who would criticize and oppose the government.”